-Either party may appeal the District's decision of a complaint or any allegation in the complaint.
+Either party may appeal the district's decision of a complaint or any allegation in the complaint.
 (34 CFR 106.45)

-When conducting an appeal, the district shall follow the appeal process as specified in Administrative Regulation 4030 - Nondiscrimination in Employment.
+When conducting and appeal, the district shall permit a final appeal to the Governing Board using a process that is in accordance with law and otherwise consistent with the appeal process as specified in Administrative Regulation 1312.3 - Uniform Complaint Procedures.